 This page contains a few handpicked resources for those wishing to begin or continue their study of the Western tradition.
 (The page is under construction; please be patient.)

 Dr. J’s Lectures

 If you’d like to learn about the Western tradition in history and literature from me, you have a few options.

 - Become a student at Faulkner University and take my classes.
 I know this is not a realistic option for many, but it may be attractive to some.
-Prospective graduate students in particular will find much to like in our online Master of Letters and Doctor of Philosophy programs, which focus on the Great Books and feature concentrations in history, philosophy, and literature.
+Prospective graduate students in particular will find much to like in our online Master of Arts and Doctor of Philosophy programs, which focus on the Great Books and feature concentrations in history, philosophy, and literature.